Living-Systems/timber-computer/README.md

 Timber Computer for Living Systems

 ## General
-We use the current node LTS Node version 16.x
+We use the current Node LTS version 16.x

 Installing global dependencies, that will be used for all workspaces `npm install dependency-123 --save`